taxborn/Penguin/README.md

 */
 ```
 ### Variable assignments:
-Variables start with `var` and are assigned using the walrus operator, `:=`,  which is inspired by [Jai](https://inductive.no/jai/).
+Variables start with `let` and are assigned using the walrus operator, `:=`,  which is inspired by [Jai](https://inductive.no/jai/).
 You can either have implicit or static typing in your variables (however implicit typing  won't come for a while).
 If you are including a type, you can put it between the colon and equal sign like so:
 ```
 // instead of:
-var a := 5;
+let a := 5;
-// you can statically type like so: var a : u32 = 5;
+// you can statically type like so: let a : u32 = 5;
-// and white spaces are optional: var a:u32=5;
+// and white spaces are optional: let a:u32=5;
 ```

 Untyped declerations:
 ```
-var a := 5; // u32
+let a := 5; // u32
-var b := 5.0001; // f32
+let b := 5.0001; // f32
 ```

 Typed decleration:
 ```
-var a : u16 = 5;
+let a : u16 = 5;
-var b : f64 = 5.001;
+let b : f64 = 5.001;
 ```

 ### Functions: